cecileane/computingtools/pages/notes1215.md

 a file `screen/echo_?.log`.
 The second `echo` produces an output file `output/echo_?.out`.

+Slurm is asked to capture the screen output to `screen/echo_*.log`, so we need to create the `screen/` directory prior to running the script.
+Also, for the second `echo` command to run successfully, we need to create the directory `output/` prior to running the slurm script.

 `#SBATCH -t 1`: expected time, in minutes. default is 4 days, which puts the submission at the bottom of the queue.
 `#SBATCH -n 3`: requests 3 cores; the 9 (super short) tasks